skai111/db48x/help/db50x.md

 Rank of a matrix

-## RANM
+## RANM (RandomMatrix)

-Assemble a matrix with random numbers
+Returns an array containing random integer values between -9 and 9.

 ## RCI